When to File Application

 - medical gases to other facilities authorized to possess medical gases.

-Note: If you are a facility that sells medical gases directly to patients in Delaware, the correct application form is Application for Medical Gas Dispenser License.
+Note: If the facility sells medical gases directly to patients in Delaware, the correct application form is Application for Medical Gas License.

-File the application for a Pharmacy-Wholesale Permit when applying for an initial license OR re-applying for a previous Delaware license that lapsed and is no longer renewable.
+File this application for a Pharmacy-Wholesale license when applying for an initial license OR re-applying when a previous Delaware license has lapsed and is no longer renewable.
 Since these licenses are not transferable, you must also file this application to report when a distributor already licensed in Delaware:

-A Pharmacy-Wholesale Permit terminates automatically when the controlling interest in the facility changes, the facility’s legal existence ends, or the business ceases to operate (24 Del.
+A Pharmacy-Wholesale permit terminates automatically when the controlling interest in the facility changes, the facility’s legal existence ends, or the business ceases to operate (24 Del.
 C. §2540 (d)).

 Requirements for All Applications